aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 ### Mean Squared Error (MSE)

-* MSE is simply the average of the squared difference between the true target value and the value predicted by the regression model.
+* MSE is simply the average squared difference between the true target value and the value predicted by the regression model.
 * As it squares the differences, it penalizes (gives some penalty or weight for deviating from the objective) even a small error which leads to over-estimation of how bad the model is.